Teriyaki Duck Donburi, a beautiful Japanese rice bowl featuring slow-cooked teriyaki duck leg served with a fried egg, rice and bok choi.

 - Use a vegetable peeler to create ribbons of carrot.

-- Fry your eggs, how you prefer them, for me, it needs a crispy fringe and a runny yolk.
+- Fry your eggs, however you prefer them.
+For me, it needs a crispy fringe and a runny yolk.

 Emily